Thanks for emailing that article!

 The LALES, like Proyecto Ver reported that Hispanics over age 60 are at particularly high risk of glaucoma.
 Approximately 75% of Hispanics with glaucoma in LALES were not aware that they had the disease.

 EyeCare America, a public service program of the Foundation of the American Academy of Ophthalmology, has highlighted the fact that most Hispanic Americans are unaware they are at higher risk for glaucoma than Caucasian Americans.
-The recently conducted National Americans Eye Health and Eye Disease Survey found that 76 percent of Hispanics did not know that their ethnicity was a risk factor for glaucoma.
+The National Americans Eye Health and Eye Disease Survey found that 76 percent of Hispanics did not know that their ethnicity was a risk factor for glaucoma.

 While open-angle glaucoma is the most common form of glaucoma among Hispanics, Caucasians and African Americans, another form of glaucoma known as acute angle-closure glaucoma has traditionally been more common in certain Asian populations and Americans of Asian descent.